Back to Kansas

 Comments from his world (anonymous identities but use your imagination):

 My career choice.
 It was so impractical.
 How was I ever going to provide for a family and didn’t I just want to be a nurse or something?
 Yeah.
-I got a D in intro to Bio so probs not.
-But thanks.
+I got a D in intro to Bio so probs don't want me doing any nurse things, but thanks.

 I was a total enigma in their world.
 They never said any of this but I just knew.
 How did this “crazy” girl win the heart of their precious, shy, structured son?
 My PG13 goodies in the bedroom, that’s how.
-Kidding.
-Sort of.
+I'M KIDDING (Sort of).

 When asked what my favorite movie was, I responded “Oh, Mean Girls!”
 They laughed, paused, then asked if I had a real favorite movie.
 Oh boy.